Fast Food Nation (film): Plot

 Amber and Cindy are visited by Cindy's brother Pete, who encourages Amber to leave town and start a real career.
 Amber eventually meets a group of young activists, Andrew, Alice, and Paco, who plan to liberate cattle from Uni-Globe as their first act of rebellion.
 They proceed to sneak up to a holding pen at the plant, but after breaking down the fence, they are shocked that the cattle make no attempt to leave.
 Upon hearing the police, they retreat and contemplate why the cattle decided to stay in confinement.

 Raúl, his love interest Sylvia, and Sylvia's sister Coco are illegal immigrants from Mexico, trying to make it in Colorado.
 They all go to Uni-Globe in hopes of finding a job – Raúl becomes a cleaner, while Coco works on a meat processing conveyor belt.
 Sylvia, however, cannot take the environment, and instead finds a job as a hotel maid.
 Coco develops a drug habit, and begins an affair with her exploitative superior, Mike.

 In a work accident, a friend of Raúl's falls in a machine, and his leg is mangled.
 Raúl, attempting to save him, falls and is injured.
 At the hospital, Sylvia is told that Raúl was on amphetamines at work.
 Because Raúl is now unable to work, Sylvia has sex with Mike in order to find a job at Uni-Globe.
 She ends up working on the "kill floor.”
 As she makes her way through the floor, she sees multiple cows being slaughtered and butchered.
 Realizing that this is her life now, Sylvia breaks down in tears as she begins her new job.

 Production

+Author Eric Schlosser was concerned a documentary would water down the book to get television funding so when Jeremy Thomas approached him with the idea to make it a feature film instead they approached Linklater in Austin, Texas.
+Both Linklater and Schlosser admired the book Winesburg Ohio and used that story telling style as an approach for the film.

 The film was shot on location in Austin and Houston, Texas, and Colorado Springs, Colorado, as well as in Mexico.
 The meat packing plant was in Mexico as well.

 Release

-The film premiered In Competition at the 2006 Cannes Film Festival on May 19.
-It went into limited release in Australia on October 26, 2006.
+The film premiered In Competition at the 2006 Cannes Film Festival on 19 May.
+It went into limited release in Australia on 26 October 2006.

 Box office

-The film opened on 321 screens in the US on November 17, 2006, and earned $410,804 in its opening weekend.
+The film opened on 321 screens in the US on 17 November 2006, and earned $410,804 in its opening weekend.
 It eventually grossed $1,005,539 in the US and $1,203,783 in foreign markets for a total worldwide box office of $2,209,322.

 Home media

-The DVD was released on March 6, 2007, and grossed $6.44 million in rentals in its first seven weeks.
+The DVD was released on 6 March 2007, and grossed $6.44 million in rentals in its first seven weeks.